amiryzat/ProxyGuard/docs/decisions.md

 ### Reason
 The liveness challenge binds "a real, present, responsive person" to the recognized identity, but mediapipe Face Mesh is configured `max_num_faces=1`, so blink and head-pose are only ever evaluated for a single face.
 With two faces in frame, one person could perform the head movement and blink while a different person's (e.g. a registered student's) face is also present, letting the challenge pass without the challenged actions actually coming from the identified person — a direct hole in the proxy-detection the project exists to provide.
 Detecting more than one face is already cheap (`recognize_face` returns all face locations), so gating the challenge on a single face closes the gap without new dependencies.
 The countdown is frozen rather than failed during the interruption so a legitimate solo student isn't penalized for someone briefly passing behind them.
 This lives in the shared `CheckinSession.process_frame`, so both the desktop flow and `checkin_app/` enforce it identically.
 See docs/bugs.md (Bug 5).

 ### Status
 Accepted.

+---

+## Decision 11: Bind a recognized identity to a single continuous face for the rest of the liveness challenge

+### Decision
+Once a face is confidently recognized during an active check-in attempt, later recognition checks must keep matching that same name *and* stay spatially close to the last confirmed face position (center-distance within 35% of frame width) for the identity to keep counting.
+Up to 2 consecutive mismatched checks are tolerated before the identity is cleared and the challenge restarts from scratch; a challenge can only be confirmed under an identity when continuity is intact at that exact instant (`identity_mismatch_streak == 0`), not merely "was recognized at some earlier point this attempt."

+### Reason
+The liveness challenge's pass/fail signal (blink + head-pose) is computed from whatever face is currently in frame, with no awareness of identity — the two were only ever connected through `identified_name`, which previously updated but never cleared.
+That let a student get recognized once, then swap in a different face (an unregistered face, another student's photo, or a phone screen) and still pass the challenge under the first identity — a direct proxy loophole (see [[bugs]] Bug 9).
+Requiring the *same* name at a *similar* position closes this without real object tracking, which would be disproportionate for an academic prototype: a simple center-distance check plus a small tolerance for single-frame misdetections (matching the existing anti-flicker philosophy from Bug 1) is enough to defeat a deliberate face swap while not penalizing normal head movement or a stray bad frame.
+This is intentionally conservative rather than a full "fail the whole attempt" response — clearing the identity and restarting the challenge in place lets a legitimate student who was briefly occluded simply re-present their face, while a swapped-in face can never ride the earlier recognition to a confirmed check-in.
+Lives in the shared `CheckinSession.process_frame`, so both the desktop flow and `checkin_app/` enforce it identically.

+### Status
+Accepted.